Lingbing/SPImputation/report/brownbag.md

 * K's idea comes down to matrix decomposition and EM algorithm

-* The cros-validation procedure used in their paper is vague and thus untenable
+* The cross-validation procedure used in their paper is vague and difficult to understand

-* Heavily relying on the MAR ( Missing At Random)assumption.
-MAR is, techinically, impossible.
+* Heavily relying on the MAR (Missing At Random) assumption, which sometimes, is not the truth

 # SVD imputation

 * Fuentes et al.(2006), it is stable and reasonble

-* partly nonparametric, E-M like
+* partly nonparametric, E-M like, counld be used before modelling

 * standard imputation method in the `SpatioTemporal` R pakage